romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/s3/create-s3-bucket/index.en.md

 This page allows you to configure your Amazon S3 bucket in many different ways.
 No changes are needed in this lab at this time.

 Feel free to look at the other tabs and see the configuration options that are available.

-### Summary

-In this lab step, you created a new Amazon S3 bucket.